Probates – NOTICE OF INFORMAL PROBATE OF WILL AND INFORMAL APPOINTMENT OF PERSONAL REPRESENTATIVE AND NOTICE TO CREDITORS

 Decedent.

-Notice is given that an Application for Informal Probate of Will and Informal Appointment of Personal Representative was filed with the Registrar, along with a Will dated February 23, 2010.
-The Registrar accepted the application and appointed Susan Dale Lick, whose address is 14393 E. Oakgreen Circle S., Afton, MN 55001, to serve as the personal representative of the decedents estate.
+Notice is given that an Application for Informal Probate of Will and Informal Appointment of Personal Representative was filed with the Registrar, along with a Will dated July 5, 1996.
+The Registrar accepted the application and informally appointed Anthony Chase Harvieux, whose mailing address is PO Box 1544 Breckenridge, CO 80424, to serve as the personal representative of the Decedents estate.

 Any heir, devisee or other interested person may be entitled to appointment as personal representative or may object to the appointment of the personal representative.
 Any objection to the appointment of the personal representative must be filed with the Court, and any properly filed objection will be heard by the Court after notice is provided to interested persons of the date of hearing on the objection.